atlassian/data-center-helm-charts/docs/docs/examples/storage/nfs/NFS.md

 # NFS server for Bitbucket
-!!!danger "Disclaimer"
+!!!warning "Disclaimer"

     **This functionality is not officially supported.
 It should not be used for production deployments!**

     The included NFS example is provided as is and should be used as reference a only.
 Before you proceed we highly recommend that you understand your specific deployment needs and tailor your solution to them.

 ## Bitbucket Data Center and NFS

-Bitbucket Data Center uses shared home to store its repositories in a common location that is accessible to multiple Bitbucket nodes.
-Due to the high requirements on performance for IO operations, Bitbucket needs a dedicated NFS server providing persistence for a shared home.
-Based on this, we don't recommend that you use
-[cloud managed storage services](https://confluence.atlassian.com/bitbucketserver/supported-platforms-776640981.html#Supportedplatforms-cloudplatformsCloudPlatforms) such as AWS EFS.
+Due to the high performance requirements on IO operations, Bitbucket needs a dedicated NFS server providing persistence for a shared home.
+For this reason we don't recommend that you use [cloud managed storage services](https://confluence.atlassian.com/bitbucketserver/supported-platforms-776640981.html#Supportedplatforms-cloudplatformsCloudPlatforms) such as AWS EFS.

 ## NFS provisioning
 The NFS server can be provisioned manually or by using the supplied Helm chart.
 Details for both approaches can be found below.